Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

  * **TFS:** Select a queue that includes a [Windows build agent](../../actions/agents/v2-windows.md).

-1. Click **Get sources** and then:
+1. Select **Get sources** and then:

  Observe that the new build definition is automatically linked to your repository.

-1. Click the **Triggers** tab in the build definition.
+1. Select the **Triggers** tab in the build definition.
 Enable the **Continuous Integration** trigger.
 This will ensure that the build process is automatically triggered every time you commit a change to your repository.

-1. Click **Save and queue** to kick off your first build.
-On the **Queue build** dialog box, click **Queue**.
+1. Choose **Save and queue** to kick off your first build.
+On the **Queue build** dialog box, choose **Queue**.

 1. A new build is started.
 You'll see a link to the new build on the top of the page.
-Click the link to watch the new build as it happens.
+Choose the link to watch the new build as it happens.

 # [VSTS or TFS repo](#tab/vsts/yaml)

 5. Navigate to the **Build and Release** hub.

 6. Observe that there's a new build definition named _{name-of-your-repo} YAML CI_.
 A build is queued; its status could be either not started or running.
-Click the number of the build: _{year}{month}{day}.1_.
+Choose the number of the build: _{year}{month}{day}.1_.

-7. In the left column of the running build, click **Job**.
+7. In the left column of the running build, select **Job**.
 After a hosted agent is assigned to your job and the agent is initialized, then you'll see information about the build in the console.

 For this example, to learn some of the basics, you changed the YAML file to use the  `dotNetCoreCLI` task instead of calling the `dotnet` command directly in a script.
 The changes you made affect how the build output is organized.
 Each step is shown and can be inspected in the build summary, instead of all the output combined in one log from a single script.